CrBoy/vimrc/README.md

 --------
 - Convenient for Traditional Chinese users (set fileencodings)
 - Convenient for developers especially C and C++ programmers
-- Tabline with a number for each tab, making #gt more easily
+- Tabline with a number for each tab, making tab switching more easily
 - Code/word completions are significant consideration here
 - Using [pathogen] to manage the plug-ins in a better way
+- Each plug-ins is treated as a submodule in `bundle/` (use `git submodule update` to update plug-ins)

 Plug-ins
 --------